You are connecting your customers. But are you connecting with your customers?

 To give a you a more detailed overview on the consumer expectations of 5G, I recommend you check out the Ericsson ConsumerLab report on 5G's consumer potential

-You can also check out this white paper from Analysys Mason on business models in 5G
+You can also check out this white paper from Analysys Mason on business models in 5GDownload white paper

 When bandwidth and latency are no longer a limitation, what services will you introduce?